-HOLIDAYS AND SUNDAY WORK,
+HOLIDAYS AND SUNDAY WORK.

-11. (a) Employees shall be entitled to the following public holidays without loss of pay as regards employees on weekly hiring:-New Year's Day, Australia Day, Good Friday, Easter Saturday, Easter Monday, King's Birthday, Labour Day, Anzac Day, Christmas Day, and Boxing Day, or such other day as is generally observed in the locality as a substitute for any of the Day, Christmas Day, a said days respectively.

-By agreement between any employer and his employees other days may be substituted for the said days or any of them as to such employer's undertaking.

-(b) An employee not engaged on continuous work shall be paid at the rate of double time for work done on Sundays and public holidays, such double time to continue until he is relieved from duty.

-Provided that where employees are necessarily engaged in repairs to or renewals of their employer's plant and machinery necessary for resumption of work the next following working day, work done on holidays shall be paid for at the rate of time and half for the first eight hours and double time thereafter.

-- (c) An employee, other than a casual employee, not engaged in continuous work who works on a Sunday or a public cliday and (except for meal breaks) immediately thereafter continues such work, shall on being relieved from duty be entitled to be absent until he has had eight consecutive hours off duty, without deduction of pay for ordinary time of duty occurring during such absence. - (d) Employees, other than on shift, required to work on Sundays or public holidays shall be paid for a minimum of three hours' work.
+- 11. (a) Employees shall be entitled to the following public holidays without loss of pay as regards employees on weekly hiring:-New Year's Day, Australia Day, Good Friday, Easter Saturday, Easter Monday, King's Birthday, Labour Day, Anzac Day, Christmas Day, and Boxing Day, or such other day as is generally observed in the locality as a substitute for any of the Day, Christmas Day, a said days respectively. - By agreement between any employer and his employees other days may be substituted for the said days or any of them as to such employer's undertaking. - (b) An employee not engaged on continuous work shall be paid at the rate of double time for work done on Sundays and public holidays, such double time to continue until he is relieved from duty. - (c) An employee, other than a casual employee, not engaged in continuous work who works on a Sunday or a public holiday and (except for meal breaks) immediately thereafter continues such work, shall on being relieved from duty be entitled to be absent until he has had eight consecutive hours off duty, without deduction of pay for ordinary time of duty occurring during such absence. - (d) Employees, other than on shift, required to work on Sundays or public holidays shall be paid for a minimum of there ponts, mork